skytap/course-manager-examples/script-templates/bash/README.md

 In addition, building a script from this template requires Docker Desktop, Podman or a similar utility to run containers.
 The `docker` or `podman` utility should be on your system path.

+Scripts developed from this template require **Course Manager Script Host v10 or higher** for full compatibility.

 ## Using This Template

 * Make a copy of this directory structure and rename the directory to your desired script name.